 Timings: 8 AM – 6 PM

-Distance from Cherrapunji: 80 KM
+Distance From Cherrapunji: 80 KM

-Things to do: Village Walk, Birdwatching
+Things To Do: Village Walk, Birdwatching

-The Cherrapunji area has a lot of natural caves with stalagmite and stalactite formations.
+cherrapunji places to visit is incomplete without a visit to the numerous caves.
+This place has a lot of natural caves with stalagmite and stalactite formations.
 And one of such places to visit in Cherrapunji is the Mawmluh Caves or Krem Mawmluh.
 The river disappears beneath the ground when you enter the glorious cave.
 It’s a unique experience to wade through the alien looking cave!

 Location: Behind Mawmluh-Cherra Cements Ltd., lower, Sohra-Laitkynsew Rd